Brighton and Hove: Stanmer village and Stanmer park

-Stanmer woods were transformed in the 18th century after the Pelhams, later Earls of Chichester, had bought it.
+Stanmer Woods were transformed in the 18th century after the Pelhams, later Earls of Chichester, had bought them.
 They planted a circle of woods along the hill-tops surrounding the dry valley in which the village lay and more shaws and clumps were scattered within.
 In 2007 the City Council took the initiative after the recent retirement of the Park's farming tenant and opened up all the closed woods and pasture fields to public access.
 The paths, gates and benches the council made are all popular with Brighton residents and beyond.